pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * legacy single-octet encodings have an octet value in the range 248..255
 * overlong encodings MUST NOT be used

-We reserve octet values in the range 248..255, which are not used in UTF-8, for legacy single-octet encodings of code points with the same values.
+We reserve initial octet values in the range 248..255, which are not used in UTF-8, for legacy single-octet encodings of code points with the same values.
 This ensures backwards compatibility of existing secret key encryption (S2K Usage) code points.
 Since Secret Key Encryption code points in this range are in current use, they MUST be represented by legacy single-octet encodings.
+Legacy single-octet encodings MUST NOT be used in any other context.
+The corresponding code points 248..255 will be reserved in the Symmetric Encryption Algorithms registry to avoid ambiguity.
+If more than 16 S2K Usage code points are eventually required, they SHOULD be allocated from code point 2047 downwards, for consistency.

 Three-octet encodings (code points 2048..65535) are reserved for additional private and experimental use code points in registries that already contain a private and experimental use range.
 Three-octet encodings MUST NOT be used in the Signature Types, Image Attribute Versions, or Key and Signature Versions registries.

-Note that since all OpenPGP implementations MUST support UTF-8, it MAY be convenient to hand off calculation of this algorithm to UTF-8 encoding/decoding routines, provided that these do not perform any Unicode validation (e.g. checking for invalid code points or surrogates, mapping to canonical forms, etc.).

 ### Subpacket Type Encoding